 MOC Part I: Professional Standing

 Diplomates seeking to participate in the ABAI MOC Program must attest to having a current, valid, unrestricted license(s) to practice medicine in the United States, territories, or Canada.
-A copy of all of medical licenses will be required with the submission of the MOC Secure Application.
+A copy of all of medical licenses displaying the current expiration date will be required when the diplomate is in the last six month block of their 10-year MOC cycle.

 For purposes of certification and MOC, a medical license may be deemed "restricted" if, as a result of a final action by a State medical board or other government medical regulatory authority, the physician: